rueedlinger/kafka-connect-quickstart/README.md

 mvn clean package
 ```

-Now we can build and start all Docker containers.
+Now we can build and start the Docker containers.

 ```
 docker-compose up --build
 ```

-his will start the following Docker containers:
+This will start the following Docker containers:
 - `zookeeper` => Apache Zookeeper (`confluentinc/cp-zookeeper`)
 - `broker` => Apache Kafka (`confluentinc/cp-kafka`)
 - `schema-registry`=> Schema Registry (`confluentinc/cp-schema-registry`)
 - `connect`=> Kafka Connect.
 This services uses a [custom Docker image](Dockerfile) which is based on `confluentinc/cp-kafka-connect-base`.
 - `kafdrop`=> Kafdrop – Kafka Web UI  (`obsidiandynamics/kafdrop`)

-> **[Kafdrop](https://github.com/obsidiandynamics/kafdrop)** is a web UI for viewing Kafka topics and browsing consumer groups.
+- `connect-ui` => Kafka Connect UI from Lenses.io (`landoop/kafka-connect-ui`)

 When all containers are started you can access different services like
 - **Kafka Connect Rest API** => http://localhost:8083/